Recap / Family Guy 8 E 7 Jerome Is The New Black

 - The Ace: Jerome

-- At Least I Admit It and Everyone Has Standards: Quagmire calls Brian out on only dating bimbos, then states that he does the same thing, but he at least doesn't pretend to be an intellectual to get in girl's pants (with Quagmire, it's either pick-up lines or drugging their drinks, which isn't much better in Real Life, but somehow is in the Family Guy world).
+- At Least I Admit It: Quagmire calls Brian out on only dating bimbos, then states that he does the same thing, but he at least doesn't pretend to be an intellectual to get in girl's pants (with Quagmire, it's either pick-up lines or drugging their drinks, which isn't much better in Real Life, but somehow is in the Family Guy world).

 - Cerebus Retcon: Quagmire reveals that his womanizing and near-rapist behavior is the end result of losing his one true love, Cheryl Tiegs.
 A lot of past episodes, such as "Emission Impossible" and "The Perfect Castaway" did have Quagmire allude to Cheryl Tiegs, but before this point, the viewer thinks that Tiegs could be Quagmire's Celebrity Crush.